DAguirreAg/Financial-news-collectors/README.md

 	</div>
 </div>

-# Future functionalities
+# Future functionalities/Considerations

-* When using the folder/Google drive storage mode, the ETL will load and analyze all the files, **even the ones already analyzed**.
-This is can easily be avoid by fetching the latest file's date, and avoiding loading it.
-Another solution may include moving those already processed files to another location.

-* Due to the simplicity of the program, the files will be keep being reanalyzed to be uploaded, even when the files where already analyzed!
+* Every time the script runs, all the files are reloaded in search of headlines, **even the ones already analyzed**..
+This is quite a waste of resources as unless the ETL process changes, no new data will be extracted.
+To avoid this behaviour, two solutions can be implemented:
+  * Move the already analyzed files to another location (or flag them as analyzed if using MongoDB).
+  * Creating a table to store the files already analyzed and only analyze the files that are not in that list.

-* Due to Bloomberg's anti bot features (which blocks any get request to urls), it was decided to open/close a browser everytime a url is visted.
-This, even if a bit unperformant, circumbents this issue and allows for retrieval of the pages.
+* Due to Bloomberg's anti bot features (which blocks any get request to urls), it was decided to open/close a browser every time a url is visited.
+This, even if not very performant, circumvents this issue and allows for retrieval of the pages.

-## To DO

-* Add logging functionality
-* Add unit testing to at least the basic extraction functions
-* Improve documentation
-* Add frontend to do some basic analytics
-* Replace SQL insert functionality to do it more efficiently (currently it is being done via pandas)
-* Add type hinting to all functions